 Find a Mattress that Provides Pressure Relief

 When figuring out how to relieve hip pain while sleeping, nothing beats a new mattress that is designed to offer pressure relief as well as cooling comfort.
-A new mattress like one of the two award-winning Nolah pressure relief mattresses could give you a new lease of life while being a useful tool in your hip pain management strategy.
+A new mattress, like of one Nolah's award-winning pressure relief mattresses could give you a new lease of life while being a useful tool in your hip pain management strategy.

-- Memory foam vs spring mattresses for hip pain: if you’re a back sleeper a spring mattress could provide some relief from hip pain when sleeping, although a spring mattress may not be as pressure relieving as more modern mattress alternatives.
-A memory foam mattress could be a better option for side sleepers as it will allow the hips to sink into the mattress better than spring, this may alleviate some pressure on the hips for a short time.
-Memory foam is typically known to not be as pressure relieving as other modern mattresses
+If you’re a back sleeper a spring mattress could provide some relief from hip pain when sleeping, although a spring mattress may not be as pressure relieving as more modern mattress alternatives.
+A foam mattress could be a better option for side sleepers as it will allow the hips to sink into the mattress better than spring, this may alleviate some pressure on the hips.

-- Firm vs soft mattresses for hip pain: if the mattress is too firm it could add to hip pain.
+If the mattress is too firm it could add to hip pain.
 A mattress of medium firmness is recommended for those struggling with hip pain.
 A pressure relieving mattress is ideal to help alleviate nighttime hip pain because it will be soft yet supportive.
 A mattress that is too hard may not bring a restful sleep because it’s too strenuous on the pressure points.
 A mattress that is too soft may not offer relief if the body sinks into it too much.
-A modern pressure relieving mattress of medium firmness could benefit those suffering night time hip pain immensely
+A modern pressure relieving mattress of medium firmness could benefit those suffering night time hip pain immensely.

 Hip pain when sleeping on either side can be caused and exacerbated by many things; sleeping in a bad position, injury or strain, illness, or sleeping on an uncomfortable mattress.
 If you’re experiencing hip pain when sleeping, first and foremost seek medical advice.
 After this, making some adjustments to your sleep hygiene that could aid your recovery and pain management.